-315.2 Prohibited Joints and Connections.
-A fitting or connection that has an enlargement, chamber, or recess with a ledge, shoulder, or reduction of pipe area that offers an obstruction to flow through the drain shall be prohibited.
+- A. A fitting or connection that is designed to streamline water flow with minimal resistance - B. A fitting or connection that allows free, unobstructed flow through the drain - C. A fitting or connection that has an enlargement, chamber, or recess with a ledge, shoulder, or reduction of pipe area that offers an obstruction to flow through the drain - D. A fitting or connection that meets all safety standards and regulations and does not inhibit flow in any way

-316.1 Increasers and Reducers (General): Where different sizes of pipes and fittings are to be connected, the proper size increasers or reducers or reducing fittings shall be used between the two sizes.
-Brass or cast-iron body cleanouts shall not be used as a reducer or adapter from cast-iron drainage pipe to iron pipe size (IPS) pipe.
-As with any job, pipe sizes will increase or decrease based on needs of the system.
-This reduction typically takes place with the use of a reducing tee at the point where the size changes.
-The UPC does allow using a pipe reducer downstream of the tee branch as well.
-Reducers are designed to allow the even flow of gasses or liquids at this transition.
-The 2 standard types of reducers are concentric and eccentric.

-317.1 Food handling Establishments (General): As industry professionals, special attention needs to be given to areas used for food handling and storage.
-If contamination occurs, the spread of disease or even death could occur.
-Any opening through the floor in these areas needs to be sealed water-tight to the floor.
-Any shower or floor drain in these areas must be equipped with integral seepage pans.
-If installing clean outs, they shall extend through the floor construction above.
-If pipes in these areas are subject to condensation, they shall be thermally insulated.
-If overhead pipes are installed in these areas, the ceiling needs to be of the removable type (T-Bar), or if in a hard lid, they shall contain access panels for easy access and inspection.

-must be

-tem, the

-drainage

-or

-ystem.

-be used

-age pipe

-ply with

-ıá

-- 81. A common practice for reducing a pipe size is using a reducing where the pipe size changes.

-- A. Y

-- B. L

-- C. U

-- D. Tee

-- 82. A fitting or connection that offers an obstruction to flow through the drain is described by this code to be.

-- A. Approved

-- B. Prohibited

-- C. Listed

-- D. Rated

-- 83. The two standard types of reducers seen in the industry are .
+81. What is required when connecting different sizes of pipes and fittings?

+- A. Pipes of different sizes should be directly welded together without any adapter - B. The larger pipe should always be inserted into the smaller pipe without any additional fittings - C. Regular pipe clips should be used to secure the connection between different pipe sizes - D. The proper size increasers or reducers or reducing fittings shall be used between the two sizes

+82. Which of the following should not be used as a reducer or adapter from cast-iron drainage pipe to iron pipe size (IPS) pipe?

-- A. Square and round
+- A. PVC couplings

-- B. Concentric and eccentric
+- B. Copper alloy or cast-iron body cleanouts

-- C. Oval and circular
+- C. Flexible rubber adapters

-- D. All listed answers
+- D. Stainless steel connectors

+83. Under what condition can food or drink be stored, prepared, or displayed beneath soil or drain pipes?

+- A. When the pipes are clearly labeled - B. When the areas are protected against leakage or condensation from the pipes - C. When the food or drink is in sealed containers - D. When the temperature is monitored regularly

-- 403.2 Fixtures and Fixture fittings for persons with disabilities.
-Plumbing Fixtures and fixture fittings for persons with disabilities shall comply with ICC A117.1 and the applicable standards referenced in Chapter 4. - 403.3 Exposed Pipes and Surfaces.
+403.2 Fixtures and Fixture fittings for persons with disabilities.
+Plumbing Fixtures and fixture fittings for persons with disabilities shall comply with ICC A117.1 and the applicable standards referenced in Chapter 4.

+403.3 Exposed Pipes and Surfaces.
 Water supply and drainpipes under accessible lavatories and sinks shall be insulated or otherwise be configured to protect against contact.
-Protectors, insulators, or both shall comply with A112.18.9 or ASTM C1822. - WAC 51-56-0407.2 Water Consumption.
-The maximum water flow rate of faucets shall comply with Section 407.2.1 through 407.2.2. - WAC 51-56-0407.2.1 Maximum Flow Rate.
-The maximum flow rate for public lavatory faucets shall not exceed 0.5 gpm at 60 psi (1.9 L/m at 414 kPa). - WAC 51-56-0407.2.1.1 Residential Lavatory Faucets.
+Protectors, insulators, or both shall comply with A112.18.9 or ASTM C1822.

+WAC 51-56-0407.2 Water Consumption.
+The maximum water flow rate of faucets shall comply with Section 407.2.1 through 407.2.2.

+WAC 51-56-0407.2.1 Maximum Flow Rate.
+The maximum flow rate for public lavatory faucets shall not exceed 0.5 gpm at 60 psi (1.9 L/m at 414 kPa).

+WAC 51-56-0407.2.1.1 Residential Lavatory Faucets.
 The maximum flow rate of residential lavatory faucets shall not exceed 1.2 gallons (4.54 L) per minute at 60 psi.
 The minimum flow rate of residential lavatory faucets shall not be less than 0.8 gallons (3.03 L) per minute at 20 psi.

-- WAC 51-56-0407.2.1.2 Lavatory Faucets in Common and Public Use Areas.
-The maximum flow rate of lavatory faucets, installed in common and public use areas (outside of dwellings or sleeping units) in residential buildings, shall not exceed 0.5 gallons (1.89 L) per minute at 60 psi. - WAC 51-56-0407.2.2 Metering Faucets.
-Metered faucets shall deliver a maximum of 0.25 gallons (1.0 L) per metering cycle in accordance with ASME A112.18.1/CSA B125.1. - WAC 51-56-0407.4 Metering Valves.
+WAC 51-56-0407.2.1.2 Lavatory Faucets in Common and Public Use Areas.
+The maximum flow rate of lavatory faucets, installed in common and public use areas (outside of dwellings or sleeping units) in residential buildings, shall not exceed 0.5 gallons (1.89 L) per minute at 60 psi.

+WAC 51-56-0407.2.2 Metering Faucets.
+Metered faucets shall deliver a maximum of 0.25 gallons (1.0 L) per metering cycle in accordance with ASME A112.18.1/CSA B125.1.

+WAC 51-56-0407.4 Metering Valves.
 Lavatory faucets located in restrooms intended for use by the general public shall be equipped with a metering valve designed to close by spring or water pressure when left unattended (self-closing).